Blog Post Thumbnail

 The biggest benefit of being in the office is collaborating with colleagues, but that can't happen if no one is on the same schedule.
 A booking system makes it easy for teams to coordinate their in-office days.
 Employees can see when their teammates have booked a desk and reserve a spot nearby, turning office days into intentional, high-value collaboration sessions.
 This simple feature helps facilitate the spontaneous conversations and creative problem-solving that are harder to replicate remotely, making the commute feel worthwhile.

-See Who's in the Office
+Who's in the Office Today?
+A Quick Look

 Knowing who you’ll be working alongside can be a major factor in deciding whether to come into the office.
 A booking system provides a simple, visual way for everyone to see who’s planning to be in on any given day.
 Whether it’s through an interactive office map or a daily list in Slack, this visibility helps foster a sense of community and encourages connection.
 It allows for easy planning of team lunches, impromptu brainstorming sessions, and those casual catch-ups that build strong working relationships.

-Schedule Desks, Rooms, and More
+One Place to Schedule Desks, Rooms, and Parking

 A comprehensive booking system goes beyond just desks.
 It allows your team to reserve everything they need for a productive day in one place.
 This includes finding and booking the perfect meeting room for a client presentation or even securing a parking spot before they leave home.
 By consolidating all resource scheduling into a single, user-friendly platform, you eliminate the time employees waste searching for available spaces.
 This convenience improves employee satisfaction and ensures everyone can get straight to work the moment they arrive.